What Is Dreamwork?

-Dreamwork is a term currently used to describe a particular way of working with dreams.
-It is a way of working with dreams where the facilitator will ask the dreamer questions, but not give an absolute interpretation of the dream, or dreams, in return.
+Dreamwork is a term currently used to describe a particular way of working with dreams where the facilitator will ask the dreamer questions, but not give an absolute interpretation of the dream, or dreams, in return.
 (The Wikipedia definition for dreamwork is reasonable at the time of writing this.)
 It is up to the dreamer to interpret what feels true to them based on the dialogue that occurs with themselves... or with a facilitator.
 Archetypal Dreamwork can be called a category of dreamwork.
 Many use the terms interchangeably or see it as the same thing.
 Natural or Experiential Dreamwork are similar terms.

 What type or tradition do you practice in?

-The Dreamwork practice I do and the community I belong to both seem to be evolving so it's a bit difficult to define.
-The dreamwork I practice is a roughly a type of dreamwork practiced by those belonging to the Association of Dreamwork Practitioners.
+The Dreamwork practice I do and the community I belong to are members of the Association of Dreamwork Practitioners.
 This tradition has evolved from Freud and Jung and continues to be evolving.
 It roughly aligns with a specific way of working with dreams where the focus is in questioning, and holding off on interpreting absolutlely.
 The focus is mainly on:

 - The space or distance between these things

 - How a person is in relation to the world

 I believe that, in general, most powerful message is often found in the feeling of a dream and is an experience-based entity.
 So, no matter how one tries to define it in words, it is hard to put to words.
 (I had a dream about this).
 Certainly the traditions of Jung and Freud and the spiritual books all have influence upon me.

 Why what you feel is important and how dreams can help: